 Viewing groups are 'on' or 'off' switches for use by the mariner to control the information appearing on the display.
 An item in the viewing group table may be a chart feature; a mariners' or other time-variable feature; a special symbol such as the "depth less than safety contour" pattern; or a non-ENC feature such as the shallow water pattern.
-'Symbol viewing groups' allow auxiliary symbols such as

-Comment [CAH18]: This section will have to be modified, based on the final portrayal model contour labels, the 'low accuracy' symbol, etc., to be switched on or off without affecting the primary symbolisation of the feature.
+'Symbol viewing groups' allow auxiliary symbols such as contour labels, the 'low accuracy' symbol, etc., to be switched on or off without affecting the primary symbolisation of the feature.